microsoft/CCF/sphinx/source/operators/start_network.rst

 The :term:`constitution`, as defined by the initial members, should be passed via the ``--gov-script`` option.

-When CCF is used to run a custom Lua application, the starting node should also be started with the ``--app-script /path/to/lua/application_script`` (see the `samples folder <https://github.com/microsoft/CCF/tree/master/samples/apps>`_ for example of Lua applications).

 The network is now in its opening state and any new nodes can join the network without being trusted by members.

 .. note:: Once a CCF network is started, members can add other members and users via governance.
 See :ref:`Opening a Network`.